-If you’re at the start of a new year and are wondering “What can I do?” this post is for you, whether you’re doing TAPIF or back in your hometown.
+If you’re wondering “What can I do?” this post is for you, whether you’re doing TAPIF or back in your hometown.

 One of the best things I ever did was starting up my own environmental club and recycling program in my high school, which set the stage for a lot of the work that I continued to do later.
 I didn’t have any leadership experience before that, but I figured things out as I went along with tons of trial and error.

 This post was originally targeted towards students looking to start up an environmental club at school, but these ideas can be applied to whatever issue interests you.
-I’ve used the same basic concepts to start an eco club during my TAPIF lunch break and an environmental committee in my village, so they can also be used in a variety of settings.
+I’ve used the same basic concepts to start groups during my TAPIF lunch break and in my village, so they can also be used in a variety of settings.

-Starting up my own club did seem daunting at first, but I found that it was a lot easier than I expected.
-Just going one step at a time worked for me.
+Starting up my own club did seem daunting at first, but I found that it was a lot less scary than I expected once I got started!
 Here are some of the things I did (or wish I had!):

-- Optional (but highly recommended!)
-Find a group of friends or other students who might be interested
+Optional (but recommended!): Find other students who might be interested FIRST

 See if anyone’s free on a weekday afternoon to spend a little more quality time together, at least for the first few weeks.
-Having a small critical mass of people in the beginning can be a huge help in attracting more members, but just make sure that your club is welcoming to and reaching out to everyone, and doesn’t become intimidating for anyone who’s different from you to join.
+Having a small critical mass of people in the beginning can be a helpful in attracting more members, but just make sure that your club is welcoming to and reaching out to everyone, and doesn’t become intimidating for anyone who’s different from you to join.
 Diversity is a huge issue in environmental groups; for more info, check out diversegreen.org.

-If you don’t have friends willing to join or know of other students who might be interested, check out the tips below on recruitment or go it alone.
-I kind of tried to figure all this out myself, but got lucky with a couple of really kind friends who came to meetings and walked around with me collecting recycling.
+I kind of tried to figure all this out myself, but got lucky with a few really kind friends who came to meetings and walked around with me collecting recycling.
 If you can’t find anyone immediately, just get started with setting up the club and check out the tips below on recruitment.

 Clubs can have an impact even if they’re small.
 What’s that saying about change starting with a single person?
 Yeah, that!
 Sometimes you have to trust that your action will be magnetic and that if you don’t do something, no one else will.